domxjs/domx/packages/DataElement/README.md

 A `DataElement` base class with root state support.

 ## Description
-The `DataElement` base class provides a Flux/Redux style unidirectional data flow state management pattern using DOM events and custom elements.
+The `DataElement` base class provides for a Flux/Redux style unidirectional data flow state management pattern using DOM events and custom elements.

 By utilizing the DOM and custom elements the footprint is small and